-Beyond this advantage, our modified framework is grounded in fundamental precepts of Delaware corporate law.
+All in all, our modified framework is grounded in fundamental precepts of Delaware corporate law.
 It respects the core goal of protecting minority investors from overreaching by controlling shareholders by preserving a way for shareholders to secure stringent review of a transaction's fairness where such review is most needed.
 But it also responds to the limits of judicial competence in valuation and the comparative advantage of the shareholder voting process, which aggregates each shareholder's subjective judgment of vision and price.
-For these reasons, our framework should apply to all controlling shareholder transactions, not just those involving idiosyncratic vision.54
+For these reasons, our framework should apply to all controlling shareholder transactions, not just those involving idiosyncratic vision.62

 Balancing these aspects is crucial for Delaware, and more importantly, for economic growth.
-Ensuring that controlled corporations protect minority shareholders is critically important for value creation,55 but so is refraining from subjecting entrepreneurs and the companies that they build to undue judicial second-guessing.
-Entrepreneurs face many challenges, and an unfriendly
+Ensuring that controlled corporations protect minority shareholders is critically important for value creation,63 but so is refraining from subjecting entrepreneurs and the companies that they build to undue judicial second-guessing.
+Entrepreneurs face many challenges, and an unfriendly legal environment will only further hamper the execution of their ideas.64